-EDHE3905: TEACHING HISTORY IN SECONDARY SCHOOLS

-The course is about the teaching of history; it explores the various ways of teaching the discipline against the background of the theories of learning and their relevance and applicability for the teaching/learning process.
+EDHE3905: TEACHING HISTORY IN SECONDARY SCHOOLS Return to Table of Content The course is about the teaching of history; it explores the various ways of teaching the discipline against the background of the theories of learning and their relevance and applicability for the teaching/learning process.
 The course will expose students to the essential theoretical knowledge and pedagogical skills which will enhance and provide the basis for the continuous development and refinement of their classroom teaching skills.
 The course will therefore enable students to: